woctezuma/heroku-clip/README.md

 Moreover, the app is slow because it does not have access to a GPU on Heroku.

-Therefore, if you do not need an app for a REST API

 If a [REST API][wiki-REST-API] is not required, I would recommend to use Colab instead:
 -   the notebook can be user-friendly,
 -   memory is less constrained,